-Hot Toys picked up the 1/6 Scale Collectible Figure license for The Avengers movie which was released in 2012 and immediately got to work.
+The Avengers movie which was released in 2012 and immediately got to work.
 After releasing Nick Fury and Hawkeye, Hot Toys brings us Captain America based on Chris Evans’s portrayal of the character in the movie.
-Captain America is being released as part of Hot Toys Movie Master Series (MMS) and is number 174 in this successful line of 1/6 Scale Figures.
+Captain America is being released as part of the Hot Toys Movie Master Series (MMS) and is number 174 in this successful line of 1/6 Scale Figures.

-Hot Toys’ The Avengers Captain America is actually Hot Toys’ third Captain America release in a short span of time, the first two being based on the Captain America The First Avenger Movie.
+Hot Toys’ The Avengers Captain America is Hot Toys’ third Captain America release in a short span of time, the first two being based on the Captain America The First Avenger Movie.
 I have to say the with every new release Hot Toys has set the bar higher and gotten the likeness of Evans closer to real and more accurate than before.
 The rescue version had its issues with the head sculpt.
 The First Avenger version that followed looked better, but Captain had a non-removable mask on, so you didn’t get a fully exposed head sculpt to look at.
-In this latest release, we get not one but two head sculpt options, one masked and one fully unmasked, and I have to say, the unmasked version looks spot on.
-It’s so good-looking in fact that with some clever photography you can easily fool someone into thinking it’s a real photo of Chris Evans.
-The masked sculpt while good is still not 100% convincing but the resemblance to Evans is there when viewed from certain angles and it’s a step up in my opinion from the head sculpt that came with the First Avenger figure.
+In this latest release, we get not one, but two head sculpt options, one masked and one fully unmasked, and I have to say, the unmasked version looks spot-on.
+It’s so good looking in fact that with some clever photography you can easily fool someone into thinking it’s a real photo of Chris Evans.
+The masked sculpt while good is still not 100% convincing, but the resemblance to Evans is there when viewed from certain angles, and it’s a step up in my opinion from the head sculpt that came with the First Avenger figure.

-I’m torn about this figure, while I love the outfit and the unmasked head sculpt, I am really disappointed with some aspects of the clothing and I have major issues with the pose-ability of the figure lire sur cette page.
-If you are spending $200 on a figure, you should be able to pose it without issues and without the figure starting to fall apart on you when you do try to pose it.
-The previous two Captain America figures have better pose-ability so I was expecting the same from this figure.
+I’m torn about this figure, while I love the outfit and the unmasked head sculpt, I am disappointed with some aspects of the clothing, and I have major issues with the pose-ability of the figure.
+If you are spending $200 on a figure, you should be able to pose it without issues and without the figure starting to fall apart on you when you do so.
+The previous two Captain America figures are much more posable than this new figure.
 If you are a Captain America fan, Avengers fan, don’t mind your figures being posed in static poses or are a completionist, then go ahead and buy the figure being fully aware of its shortcomings.
-If posing your figures in dynamic poses is a must, be aware you will be running into a lot of frustration with this figure and you probably won’t be able to get it to do the pose you had in mind.
+If posing your figures in dynamic poses is a must, be aware you will be running into a lot of frustration with this figure, and you probably won’t be able to get it to do the pose you had in mind.
 Overall, this is a solid figure with a few technical issues that hold it back from achieving perfection.